KCprsnlcc/job-tracker/README.md

    ```
    npm install
    ```
-3. Create a `.env` file in the root directory with your Supabase credentials:
+3. Create a `.env` file in the root directory with your Supabase credentials (use the values provided to you by your team and never commit this file to version control):
    ```
    REACT_APP_SUPABASE_URL=your_supabase_url
    REACT_APP_SUPABASE_ANON_KEY=your_supabase_anon_key